getify/foi-lang/formalization-work/Foi-Specification.md

 // v + env.x: 42
 ```

 **Sub-context constructors.** The Reader is read-only *within* a chain: no step alters the environment its successors observe.
 An IO that must run under a different environment therefore starts a **new IO context** rather than mutating the ambient one.
 Three named constructors build that context.
 Each takes an environment configurator and produces a **sub-IO transformer** -- a function of shape `(IO) ^IO` -- which, applied to a sub-IO, yields an outer IO that runs the sub-IO under the derived environment.
 The enclosing chain's own environment is unaffected.
+A sub-IO constructed by `IO.using@` (§6.12.6) keeps its resource scoping across the derivation: the constructed outer IO carries the sub-IO's release, wrapped so that acquire and release both run under the derived environment, while the enclosing chain's own environment stays unaffected as usual.

 - `IO.mapEnv@ fn`: the primitive.
 Derives the sub-environment by applying `fn` to the ambient environment.
 - `IO.withEnv@ newEnv`: replaces the environment wholesale.
 Equivalent to `IO.mapEnv@ (Function@ newEnv)`.